Can I get a mortgage on a fixed term or zero hours contract

 People who turn to us may have had their mortgage declined for any number of reasons; their:

-- contract may be for cover or a short period of time;
+- contract may be for cover over a short duration;

 - contract earnings don’t meet the minimum day rate for a genuine contractor mortgage;